Biological Bone Grafting Materials for Implants

-PRF is Dr. May’s #1 regeneration graft for maxillofacial surgery, bone growth and bone regeneration and is used some of the following ways:
+PRF is Dr. May’s primary bone graft material for maxillofacial surgery, bone growth and bone regeneration and is used in some of the following ways:

 - Guided bone regeneration (GBR)